ProceduresGovernment

 The visualization shows the distribution of Launderers and Pressers Domestic in different industries and economic sectors.

-At third quarter of 2024, the workforce was higher in Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops (100%).
+At first quarter of 2025, the workforce was higher in Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops (97%), Electronic and Precision Equipment Repair and Maintenance (1.77%), and Employment Services (1.27%).

-In the same period, the best average salaries were received in Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops ($1.69k MX).
+In the same period, the best average salaries were received in Electronic and Precision Equipment Repair and Maintenance ($17.2k MX), Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops ($2.33k MX), and Employment Services ($1.29k MX).

 Labor Informality